GravityKit/GravityView/readme.txt

 #### ✨ Improved
 * The "Sort By" option in the GravityView Gutenberg block now offers a dropdown selection of fields instead of requiring manual entry of the field ID.
 * Caching of View entries to prevent unnecessary database queries.
+Thanks, Shehroz!

 #### 🐛 Fixed
 * Timeout issue when rendering a page/post with GravityView Gutenberg blocks when Yoast SEO is active.